 The foreign exchange market alias forex or FX market is a global, online over-the-counter (OTC) market where currencies of about 170 countries are bought and sold.
 It is open 24 hours a day.
 It is the biggest financial market in the world and has very high liquidity.

 According to the Bank of International Settlement (BIS) survey conducted every three years, South Africa accounts for about 0.3% of forex turnover globally.
 The forex market participants include businesses, banks, speculators, institutions, etc.

 Most of the trading is from banks, businesses & institutional investors.
-Some of the tradings in the forex market are speculative in nature, and a part of it is from retail traders.
+Some of the trades in the forex market are speculative in nature, and a part of them is from retail traders.
 Retail traders come to the forex market to speculate, hedge against currency and interest rate risk, etc.

 The activities that take place in the forex market are what determine the exchange rate of any currency pair.
 The higher the demand for a currency, the higher its exchange rate.